 Travel Regulations and the Travel Expense form may be accessed at the following link: http://www.busfin.uga.edu/accounts_payable/travel.html To access the authority to travel from go to http://www.busfin.uga.edu/forms/ select Accounts Payable in the drop-down box, click the Select button.
 Select Employee Authority to Travel Official University Business form from the list.

 The University of Georgia policy on the use of computers can be viewed at the following link: http://eits.uga.edu/access_and_security/infosec/pols_regs/policies/aup.

 Violence in the Workplace

-To view the University of Georgia policy on violence in the workplace click on the link below: http://www.policies.uga.edu/FA/nodes/view/1136
+The University of Georgia policy on violence in the workplace can be viewed at the following link: https://policies.uga.edu/pdf/workplace_violence.pdf.

 IWS has a video library made up of gender and women's studies related dvds and vhs tapes.
 The IWS video library is only available for faculty, instructors and graduate teaching assistants for classroom use.
 For an updated list of IWS videos, please visit: https://ugawmst.libib.com/i/dvds-iws-instructors-only.

 The voting procedures for selection of the Director for Women’s Studies can be viewed here.
 Appointment procedures for the selection of the Director for Women's Studies can be viewed under Article IV at http://www.franklin.uga.edu/faculty-senate-laws.